igeek88/currency-etl-poc/README.md

 Approach is minimalism and security, so I have decided to go with [Alpine](https://hub.docker.com/_/alpine).

 ### About the API
 For now, following the minimalism and doing my best to focus on Security by Design, I will go for Flask.
+Note: I might need some more guidance / help in coding this part.

 ## Kudos and more